-The Bank has established policies and procedures to identify and measure different type of risks (namely credit risk, market risk, liquidity risk and operational risk), to set appropriate risk limits as derived from its risk appetite statements and risk appetite indicators and control measures, and to monitor the risks and limits continuously by means of reliable and up-to-date management and information systems.
+The Bank has established policies and procedures to identify and measure different types of risk (namely credit risk, market risk, liquidity risk, interest rate risk in banking book, reputational risk, strategic and operational risk), to set appropriate risk limits as derived from its risk appetite statement and risk appetite indicators and control measures, and to monitor the risks and limits continuously by means of reliable and up-to-date management and information systems.
 These policies and procedures, including limit excess follow-up procedures, are distributed to the relevant risk taking and risk management units for execution and monitoring.
 Regular training courses are conducted in order to ensure that all staff are familiar with the key principles of the Bank's code of conduct.
-The Bank continuously modifies and enhances its risk management policies and measurement and reporting systems to reflect changes in markets, products and best practice risk management processes.
+The Bank continuously modifies and enhances its risk management policies and measurement and reporting systems to reflect changes in markets, products, regulatory requirements and the best practice risk management processes.
 The key features of the risk measurement systems include measuring risks by early warning indicators limits, and regular stress testing.
-Internal audit also perform regular audits to ensure compliance with the Bank's policies and procedures.
+Internal audit also performs regular audits to ensure compliance with the Bank's policies and procedures.